 ( or, in other words, didn't I already have enough to do?)

 The best reason to have my own blog was that it would motivate me to paint or draw on a regular basis.
-Having subscribers was enough incentive to make me feel very committed to producing art that could be published at least once a week.
+Having readers and subscribers was incentive to make me feel very committed to producing art that could be published at least once a week.

 An added bonus that I didn't think of initially is that it is gratifying to see all the posts add up, and all the art that has been done over time.